heiglandreas/authLdap/readme.txt

 == Changelog ==

+= 2.5.3 =
+* Fix issue with broken role-assignement in combination with WooCommerce
+* Fix spelling issue
+* Allow DN as role-definition

 = 2.5.0 =
 * Ignore the order of capabilities to tell the role.
 In addition the filter `editable_roles` can be used to limit the roles